 <!-- Bad meta description — vague, no value proposition -->

-When someone shares a URL on Facebook, LinkedIn, Slack, Discord, or most messaging apps, the platform fetches the page's Open Graph (OG) meta tags to generate a rich preview card.
-Without OG tags, the platform guesses — often pulling random text and images from the page, producing ugly or misleading previews that reduce engagement.
+When someone shares a URL on Facebook, LinkedIn, Slack, Discord, iMessage, or most messaging apps, the platform fetches the page's Open Graph (OG) meta tags to generate a preview card.
+Without OG tags, the platform guesses — often pulling some random paragraph text and the first image it finds, producing ugly or misleading previews.
+I've seen shared links pull the company logo at 16x16 resolution.
+Don't let the platform guess.

 <!-- Essential Open Graph tags -->